burhanelgun/MissedCallCenter/README.md

 ```

 ### Call phone
-Calling a phone number: Send POST request to http://localhost:8085/call URL
+Calling a phone number: Send POST request to http://localhost:8085/call

-By providing a JSON simular to this: (The id have to be same with id of respond of saveUser endpoint.)
+Sample JSON request: (The id have to be same with id of respond of saveUser endpoint.)
 ```JSON
 {
   "calledPhone": "88888888888",